lscoppitto/docs-v3/docs/reference/vscode/index.md

   <figcaption>Updated control panel</figcaption>
 </figure>

-Once a device is correctly provisioned, any project or example connecting to the zDeviceManager will work out of the box.
+Once a device is correctly provisioned, any project or example connecting to the Zerynth Device Manager will work out of the box.
-By clicking `Cloud Device` in the `Zerynth Control Panel`, the zDeviceManager device page is opened in the browser, showing the device info.
+By clicking `Cloud Device` in the `Zerynth Control Panel`, the Zerynth Device Manager device page is opened in the browser, showing the device info.

 ### Performing Over the Air Update (FOTA)

-When the device is connected to the zDeviceManager it is always possible to update the firmware remotely by sending a FOTA request.
+When the device is connected to the Zerynth Device Manager it is always possible to update the firmware remotely by sending a FOTA request.
 The device will download the new firmware and install it.
 Upon reset, the new firmware will validate itself and if everything works correctly, it becomes permanent.
-FOTA can be easily tested directly from VSCode by clicking `Launch FOTA` in the `Zerynth Control Panel`; the current project is compiled and the `firmware.z` is uploaded to the zDeviceManager as a new firmware version.
+FOTA can be easily tested directly from VSCode by clicking `Launch FOTA` in the `Zerynth Control Panel`; the current project is compiled and the `firmware.z` is uploaded to the Zerynth Device Manager as a new firmware version.
 The `FOTA` request is sent to the device automatically and by opening the console, its progress can be monitored.

 More details on FOTA can be found [here](../../zCloud/FOTA.md).